-- Quagga and Zebra Mussels are freshwater mollusks that typically have a dark and white (zebra-like) pattern on their shells.
+- Quagga and Zebra Mussels are freshwater mollusks native to Eastern Europe and Western Asia that typically have a dark and white (zebra-like) pattern on their thin, fragile shells.
 They are the only freshwater mollusks that attach to hard surfaces via hair-like threads.
-They have thin, fragile shells.
-They are native to the watersheds of Eastern Europe and western Asia.
-They were likely introduced to the Great Lakes of North America in the ballast water of cargo ships in the mid-1980s.
-Once established, zebra and quagga mussels can dramatically alter the ecology of a water body. - Feral Swine are free roaming animals of the genus Sus that are not being held under domestic management or confinement.
-Swine have spread from Europe and Russia to habitats around the world via human introduction.
-They cause damage to agricultural crops, rangelands and fish and wildlife habitat.
-Their destructive rooting and grubbing activities increase erosion and degrade water quality in streams; encourage the growth of noxious weeds; and cause millions of dollars in agricultural, environmental and property damage.
-Feral swine also prey on lambs, calves, fawns, upland birds and other types of terrestrial wildlife.
-Feral swine can transmit diseases such as brucellosis, pseudorabies, toxoplasma, Leptospirosis, E. coli and influenza to wildlife, livestock and humans.
+They were likely introduced to the Great Lakes of North America in the ballast water of cargo ships in the mid 1980s.
+Once established, zebra and quagga mussels can dramatically alter the ecology of a water body. - Feral Swine have spread from Europe and Russia to habitats around the world via human introduction.
+They cause damage to agricultural crops, rangelands and fish, and wildlife habitat.
+Their destructive rooting and grubbing activities increase erosion and degrade water quality in streams; encourage the growth of noxious weeds; and cause millions of dollars in agricultural, environmental, and property damage.
+Feral